Youth Seminar 'Finding our Place in History'

 What do these themes mean to you?

 As a preparation task, participants responded to and chose impactful quotes from sections of the book, as well as responding to the five key themes: identity; history; diversity; reconciliation; our shared future.
-We were so impressed with the creativity, depth of thought and maturity of responses.
-We had some very talented artists at the seminar too!
+The responses abounded with creativity, depth of thought and artistic talent!

 "The dialogue we had running through the weekend around identity and our shared future was really fantastic."
 (German participant)